-The total pension and OPEB liabilities in the June 30, 2020 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension and OPEB liabilities in the June 30, 2021 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.3% Salary increases 3.3% to 10.3%, varies by service, including inflation Investment rate of return 6.25%, net of Plan investment expense, including inflation Healthcare trend · Pre-65 Initial trend starting at 6.4% on January 1, 2022, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years Post-65 Initial trend starting at 2.9% on January 1, 2022, and gradually increasing to an ultimate trend rate of 4.05% over a period of 14 years retired members was a system-specific mortality table based on mortality experience from 2013 through 2018, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2020.
+Inflation Salary increases Investment rate of return 2.3% 3.3% to 10.3%, varies by service, including inflation 6.25%, net of Plan investment expense, including inflation Healthcare trend Pre-65 Initial trend starting at 6.3% on January 1, 2023, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years Post-65 Initial trend starting at 6.3% on January 1, 2023, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years retired members was a system-specific mortality table based on mortality experience from 2013 through 2018, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2021.
 The Mortality Table used for disabled members was PUB-2010 Disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2010.